-As Airds of Balcary Farm is a working farm there may be sheep and lambs in the fields, cows and calves roaming the hills, the chickens, bantams and guinea fowl scratching around the yard and fields, with our pigeons enjoying a birds eye view whilst swooping around the steading and maybe a little farther afield.
+As Airds of Balcary Farm is a working farm.
+There may be sheep and lambs in the fields, cows and calves roaming the hills, the chickens, bantams and guinea fowl scratching around the yard and fields.
+Our pigeons enjoy a birds eye view whilst swooping around the steading and maybe a little farther afield.

 We have farm cats on patrolling to keep the vermin at bay the natural way!